Nilambur plates

-Nilambur Plates of Ravivarman is copper plate record discovered from Nilambur in northern Kerala, southern India.
+The Nilambur plates are copper plate records discovered in Nilambur in modern Kerala, southern India.
 The Sanskrit inscription is dated to the fifth regnal year Ravivarman, the Kadamba ruler of Banavasi.
 The benefaction, issued from Banavasi, made a grant of two settlements in the "Mogalur Country" to a Brahmin scholar named "Govinda Swami".

 Script and language

 The plates were stumbled on by an individual from the indigenous Kurumba community while he was washing for gold on the banks of the Chaliyar stream (at location called "Gramam Kadavu", near Nilambur).
 When the plates were discovered, it was found with a ring (with an engraved seal).